ChrisElliotUK/develapps-clean-architecture/develappscleanarchitecture/README.md

 ## Release Notes

 This extensions is under development and we will read your suggestions.

+### 1.0.2

+Update pages to screens.
+Change the generated widget to a stateless widget.

 ### 1.0.0